aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1/readme.md

   - The inner summation $\sum_{x \in C_i}$ iterates over all data points $x$ belonging to the $i^{th}$ cluster $C_i$.
   - $\left\lVert x - \mu_i \right\rVert^2$ calculates the squared Euclidean distance between the data point $x$ and the centroid $\mu_i$ of the cluster it belongs to.
   - The squared distances are summed over all data points in all clusters, resulting in the total within-cluster sum of squares (WCSS).

+#### 6. Convergence:

+- K-means typically converges to a local minimum of the objective function.
+However, the final clustering result can be sensitive to the initial choice of centroids.